-Women often want different things from a financial services provider than men do, and they require a different approach.
+Women often want different experiences with financial services providers than men do, and they require a different approach.

-Women are more likely than men to err on the side of caution, sacrificing potential upside in exchange for lower risk or preferring not to get into debt.
+They’re more likely than men to sacrifice a potential upside in exchange for lower risk or less debt.

-Women want more information than men do and need more time to reach decisions.
+Women want more information than men do and prefer more time to decide on significant financial actions.

-– 72% of wealth advisors surveyed by Investment News felt that women take more time to make decisions.
+– 72% of wealth advisors believe women take more time to make decisions (Investment News).

-They are more receptive to financial advice from an advisor after a relationship has been established.
+They’re more receptive to financial advice from an advisor after establishing a positive relationship.

-– According to CTI, women whose financial advisors create a “safe space” are 56% more likely to be satisfied, trusting and loyal to their advisors.
+– Women whose financial advisors create a safe space for them are 56% more likely to be satisfied, trusting and loyal (CTI).

-– Women whose financial advisors “educate them” are 49% more likely to be satisfied, trusting and loyal to their advisors, CTI found.
+– Women whose financial advisors help them learn are 49% more likely to be satisfied, trusting and loyal (CTI).

-– 69% of women in a survey from Age Wave and LPL Financial ranked “communicating in a way I understand” as the most important aspect of an ideal financial advisor (Age Wave and LPL Financial).
+– 69% of women said “communicating in a way I understand” is the most important aspect of an ideal financial advisor (Age Wave and LPL Financial).

-Linking women’s attitudes with the services they need is key to a successful women’s program.
+Linking these preferences with the services women need is key to creating successful financial experiences for them.

-Understanding the barriers women face based on the maturity of their businesses is key.
+Understanding the specific barriers women face based on the maturity of their businesses is key.

 The Need: Start-ups need support in business plan development and financial projections, education about launching a business, and access to role models and networking activities.

-One Solution: Westpac offers an online business plan template; a dedicated team to support clients; and a range of educational inputs via their in-house financial capability training division, the Davidson Institute.
+One Solution: Westpac offers an online business plan template, a dedicated team to support clients and education via their in-house financial capability training division, the Davidson Institute.

-The Need: Financial needs of high net worth customers include sophisticated wealth management, estate planning and potentially philanthropy advice.
-As these women are well connected, they will look to their financial services provider to offer a network that they cannot find elsewhere.
+The Need: Financial needs of high-net-worth women include sophisticated wealth management, estate planning and philanthropy advice.
+These women are well-connected; they’ll look to their financial services provider to offer a network that they can’t find elsewhere.

-One Solution: National Bank of Abu Dhabi’s Velvet Program offers their high net worth women a deep understanding of their wealth structuring, risk profiling and investment needs through well-trained female private bankers.
+One Solution: National Bank of Abu Dhabi’s Velvet Program offers clients a deep understanding of their wealth structuring, risk profiling and investment needs through well-trained female private bankers.